-Creating a Flood Frequency Map#
+Creating a Flood Inventory Map#

 Overview#

 Google Groundsource is a dataset of high-resolution flood observation derived from news articles.
 It contains data of flood events from 2000-2025 with precise dates extracted from the text and the corresponding geographic polygons derived from geocoding locations from Google Maps boundaries.
 The full dataset contains 2.6 million records and is available as a Parquet file.
-This notebook demonstrates how to use GeoPandas to efficiently load, filter, and analyze this large Parquet dataset to aggregate this records over a regular grid and create a flood frequency map for your chosen country.
+This notebook demonstrates how to use GeoPandas to efficiently load, filter, and analyze this large Parquet dataset to aggregate this records over a regular grid and create a flood inventory for your chosen country.

 Input Layers: